 Why might you think MOC means "Mismanagement of Change"?

 Each run of MOC, after the first initial build, will result in the creation of MOC_DIFFERENCES_<date&letter>.TXT.
 This file will contain the changes detected between the current build and the old build.
 BuildPlus processes this file to categorize all the changes into the types of differences and presents it in an easy-to-view and easy-to-use Treeview to allow the user to select specific records or files for printing.
-The Management of Change report is included automatically in the M14 document, making looking at the current version of an object very easy.
-There is no link to the previous version, of course.
+The Management of Change report is included automatically in the project file.

 Thus, to get even more benefit from MOC, use it in conjunction with a regularly scheduled build, so you get a comparison of the previous build automatically.